mollie/laravel-cashier-mollie/docs/11-faq.md

 1. the billing cycle is reset
 2. the customer is credited for unused time, meaning that the amount that was overpaid is added to the customer's balance.
 3. a new billing cycle is started with the new subscription settings.
-An Order (and payment) is generated to deal with all of the previous, including applying the credited balance to the Order.
+An Order (and payment) is generated to deal with all the previous, including applying the credited balance to the Order.

 This does not apply to the `$subscription->swapNextCycle('other-plan')`, which simply waits for the next billing cycle to update the subscription plan.
 A common use case for this is downgrading the plan at the end of the billing cycle.

-### How can I load coupons and/or plans from database?
+## How can I load coupons and/or plans from the database?

 Because Cashier Mollie uses contracts a lot it's quite easy to extend Cashier Mollie and use your own implementations.
 You can load coupons/plans from database, a file or even a JSON API.